boxycoin/boxy-bootstrap/README.md

 ## Jan 30.2019 - https://bootstrap.boxyco.in/bootstrap.dat

 ## What is a blockchain bootstrap?
 A bootstrap is a quick way to get your wallet synced to the blockchain.
-Generally, downloading and applying a bootstrap file is faster than downloading the blockchain chain from BOXY network peers.
+Generally, downloading and applying a bootstrap file is faster than downloading the blockchain from BOXY network peers.

 ## Installation on Windows
 1. Stop your BOXY wallet by clicking "File" and then "Exit".